Offline Handwritten Signature Verification - Literature Review: Feature Extraction

-In recent years, there has been an increased interest on techniques that do not rely on hand-engineered feature extractors.
-Instead, the idea is to learn feature representations from \textit{raw} data (pixels, in the case of images).
-This is the case of Deep Learning models, as reviewed by Bengio in \cite{bengio_learning_2009} and \cite{bengio_deep_2013}.
+There has been an increased interest in recent years on techniques that do not rely on hand-engineered feature extractors.
+Instead, feature representations are learned from \textit{raw} data (pixels, in the case of images).
+This is the case of Deep Learning models \cite{bengio_learning_2009}, \cite{lecun_deep_2015}.

-Although these techniques have been widely used in recent years for many computer vision tasks, they have not been broadly used for signature verification.
-Murshed et al. \cite{murshed_binary_1997}, \cite{murshed_cognitive_1997}, used auto-encoders (called Identity-Mapping Backpropagation in their work) to perform image compression (dimensionality reduction) followed by a Fuzzy ARTMAP classifier.
-This work, however, considers only a single hidden layer, with less units than the input.
-In contrast, in recent successful applications of auto-encoders, multiple layers of representations are learned, often in an over-complete format (more hidden units than visible units), where the idea is not to reduce dimensionality, but ``disentangle" the factors of variation in the inputs \cite{bengio_learning_2009}.
-Ribeiro et al \cite{ribeiro_deep_2011} used RBMs to learn a representation for signatures, but only reported a visual representation of the learned weights, and not the results of using such features to discriminate between genuine signatures and forgeries.
+Early work applying representation learning for the task used private datasets and did not report much success: Ribeiro et al \cite{ribeiro_deep_2011} used RBMs to learn a representation for signatures, but only reported a visual representation of the learned weights, and not the results of using such features to discriminate between genuine signatures and forgeries.
 Khalajzadeh \cite{khalajzadeh_persian_2012} used CNNs for Persian signature verification, but only considered random forgeries in their tests.

+Considering work that targeted the classification between genuine signatures and skilled forgeries, we find two main approaches in recent literature: 1) learning writer-independent features in a subset of users, to be used for training writer-dependent classifiers \cite{hafemann_ijcnn_2016, hafemann_icpr_2016, hafemann_pr_2017, zhang_multi-phase_2016}; 2) learning feature representations and a writer-independent system at once, using metric learning \cite{rantzsch_signature_2016}.